MyFi-UBT/thesis_implementation/analysis/ARM/arm_optuna_results/readme.md

 ## About
-This repository contains the data and results of the experiments with the method based on association rule mining.
+Here you will find the results of the experiments with the method based on Association Rule Mining.
+The content is published in [6].

 ## Description
 Our approach evaluates different algorithms applied on the designed use cases: FP-Growth (fpg) [1], GARPlus (garplus) [2], HyperClique (hycli) [3], Quantitative Miner (quant) [4].